-- Ethical responsibility by demonstrating accountability and responsibility for laboratory testing, reporting and quality control. - Performing duties in an honest and conscientious manner. - Maintaining good attendance and punctuality by: - o Notifying the instructors of unexpected absence/tardy. - o Requesting advance approval for planned absence/tardy. - o Arriving to class and labs punctually. - o Notifying the instructors when you are not in an assigned area of the lab. - Using free time effectively. - Adapt to a changing environment - Approaching and performing routine tasks confidently. - Establishing priorities among tasks. - o Demonstrate ability to transfer skills and knowledge from one lab section to another. - o Complying with changes in policies and procedures. - Maintain professional appearance and personal hygiene. - Use constructive criticism by: - o Responding to suggestions in a positive manner. - o Maintaining a sense of cooperation and team work. - Cooperate with other personnel by: - o Following directions of program officials and policies. - o Responding to events and situations in a positive manner.
+- Ethical responsibility by demonstrating accountability and responsibility for laboratory testing, reporting and quality control. - Performing duties in an honest and conscientious manner. - Maintaining good attendance and punctuality by: - o Notifying the instructors of unexpected absence/tardy. - o Requesting advance approval for planned absence/tardy. - o Arriving to class and labs punctually. - Using free time effectively. - Adapt to a changing environment - Approaching and performing routine tasks confidently. - o Establishing priorities among tasks. - o Demonstrate ability to transfer skills and knowledge from one lab section to another. - Complying with changes in policies and procedures. - Maintain professional appearance and personal hygiene. - Use constructive criticism by: - o Responding to suggestions in a positive manner. - Maintaining a sense of cooperation and team work. - Cooperate with other personnel by: - o Following directions of program officials and policies. - o Responding to events and situations in a positive manner. - o Respecting opinions of others.

-- o Respecting opinions of others. - o Assisting others as time permits. - o Keeping work area, supplies, etc. neat, clean and stocked. - Receive and relate information by: - o Asking and answering questions in a courteous manner. - o Participating in discussions. - o Listening attentively. - Writing legibly, neatly and in an organized manner. - o Responding appropriately to verbal and written inquires. - o Demonstrating basic computer literacy. - Demonstrate legal responsibility by: - o Respecting confidentiality of lab data and instructional content. - o Accurately reporting of quality control data and specimen results. - o Following program and laboratory chain of command. - o Following established policies and procedures for safe lab practices involving equipment, chemicals and biohazards. - o Identify and report potential hazards in the work place to your "supervisor".
+- o Assisting others as time permits. - o Keeping work area, supplies, etc. neat, clean and stocked. - Receive and relate information by: - o Asking and answering questions in a courteous manner. - o Participating in discussions. - o Listening attentively. - o Writing legibly, neatly and in an organized manner. - o Responding appropriately to verbal and written inquires. - o Demonstrating basic computer literacy. - Demonstrate legal responsibility by: - o Respecting confidentiality of lab data and instructional content. - o Accurately reporting of quality control data and specimen results. - o Following program and laboratory chain of command. - o Following established policies and procedures for safe lab practices involving equipment, chemicals and biohazards. - o Identify and report potential hazards in the work place to your "supervisor".